 NOTE: The alternative version bonus track includes the original extended organ solo prior to the addition of drums, sax and guitars.

 This has always been one of my favorite Beatles songs - not just because of its concise poetic lyrics, but also its subtle use of major-minor shifts that shape its haunting melody.
 The dark harmonic beauty creates tension above the triplet rhythmic bed, my way of expressing the tragic expectation of joy behind McCartney’s lyrics.
-The emotional eruption during the climax underscores the restraint of everything that comes before and must, most certainly, follow.
+The emotional eruption during the climax defines the restraint of everything that comes before and after, as often happens in life.
 Rolling Stone has a great article about the evolution of this iconic song, (check it out.)